akrist-rai/micro-llama-rope/README.md

 This repository contains a clean, from-scratch implementation of **Rotary Positional Embeddings (RoPE)** using PyTorch.

-This module is part of my ongoing project to build a Llama-style LLM completely from scratch to understand the systems engineering behind Generative AI.
+This module is part of my ongoing project to build a Llama-style LLM completely from scratch to understand the systems engineering behind LLMs.

 ## The Concept